blackarctic/Scripets/README.md

 # My Scripets

-A Repo of small scripts and snippets I use from time to time.
+A repo of small scripts and snippets I use from time to time.